-part one being the second round and part two will be the individual jump-off).
-The lowest 3 team scores in the first round and the lowest 3 team scores in part one of the second round will be added together to give the team total.
+Each team will jump two rounds (with the second round being split into two parts - part one being the second round and part two will be the individual jump-off).
+Each team member will jump both rounds with the best three scores to count in each round forthe team total.
 If a team member is eliminated or gains in excess of 24 jumping penalties in the first round, they are not permitted to compete in the second round.